yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/cloud-billing-profile.md

 - Payment date - the date the invoice was paid.
 - Payment method - the payment method used to pay the invoice.

-**Summary by Usage** shows a breakdown of costs for each cluster.
+**Summary by Cluster** shows a breakdown of costs for each cluster.

+**Summary by Infrastructure** shows a breakdown of costs by usage type.

+**Summary by Usage** shows detailed costs for each cluster.
 Click a cluster to view usage details for each dimension, including:

 - The instance minutes, price, and amount.
 - Data storage usage, overage in GB-hours, price, and amount.